FrostyX/infra-docs/arm.rst

 The first one is used for the management interface on each SOC.
 The second one is used for eth0 for each SOC.

-Current allocations (2015-03-24):
+Current allocations (2016-03-11):

 arm01
-  releng, retrace and former secondary arch, will be added to primary arm02 primary arch builders attached to koji.fedoraproject.org arm03
+  one retrace instance, the rest primary builders attached to koji.fedoraproject.org arm02 primary arch builders attached to koji.fedoraproject.org arm03